Connectors

 Hook capabilities

 Antigravity's verified PreToolUse event has a native unbypassable ask primitive.
 Returning decision=ask there overrides --dangerously-skip-permissions, so eligible confirm verdicts cannot be silently auto-approved.
-Do not assume that guarantee for the other four registered lifecycle events until their upstream behavior is verified.
+PreInvocation has the same advertised ask shape but has not yet been empirically verified against agy v1.0.1.

 Disable